-- A. The Employer shall maintain one (1) official personnel file for all employees.
+A. The Employer shall maintain one (1) official personnel file for all employees.
 This file shall be maintained in the Metro Human Resources Office.
-No discipline provided to an employee under article 20 shall be placed in this file without a signature by the employee or a statement signed by the supervisor which indicates the employee has been shown the document and refused to sign it.
-An employee's signature shall not be construed to mean the employee agrees with the content. - B. All material in the official personnel file of any employee may be inspected by the affected employee.
+No discipline provided to an employee under article 20 shall be placed in this file without a signature by the employee or a statement signed by the supervisor which indicates the employee has been shown

+- the document and refused to sign it.
+An employee's signature shall not be construed to mean the employee agrees with the content. - B. An employee upon request shall have the right to view all material in the employee's personnel file.
+All material in the official personnel file of any employee may be inspected by the affected employee.
 No discipline provided to an employee under article 20 may be used against an employee unless entered in the official Metro file as described in Section A. above.
-An employee upon request shall have the right to view all material in the employee's personnel file. - C. All oral or written discipline provided to an employee under article 20 shall be expunged from the personnel file () three (3) years from the date the material was entered, if the employee has received no other disciplinary action.
+An employee upon request shall have the right to view all material in the employee's personnel file. - C. A written record of an oral reprimand may be included in the personnel file as disciplinary material subject to the restrictions specified in Section B. above.
+Such a written record will consist only of the date of the reprimand and a brief one to two sentence statement of the reason for the reprimand. - C. All oral or written discipline provided to an employee under article 20 shall be expunged from the personnel file three (3) years from the date the material was entered, if the employee has received no other disciplinary action.
 Periodic performance appraisals shall permanently remain part of the official personnel file.
 Supervisors may elect to remove disciplinary material from an employee's personnel file prior to the end of the three (3) year period specified above.
 Any discipline provided to an employee under article 20 shall be removed if not entered in accordance with Section B. above.
 Employees may include in their official personnel file any material rebutting disciplinary material that they believe to be incorrect.
-Grievances shall not be maintained in the personnel file. - D. A written record of an oral reprimand may be included in the personnel file as disciplinary material subject to the restrictions specified in Section C. above.
-Such a written record will consist only of the date of the reprimand and a brief one to two sentence statement of the reason for the reprimand.
+Grievances shall not be maintained in the personnel file. - D. At the employee's request, disciplinary material except in extreme cases like discrimination and harassment policy violations, shall be removed from the personnel file two (2) years or thereafter from the date the material was entered, and provided that the employee has received no other disciplinary action.
+At the employee's request, extreme cases like discrimination and harassment policy violations, shall be removed from the personnel file four (4) years from the date the material was entered, and provided that the employee has received no other violations.
+A written record of an oral reprimand may be included in the personnel file as disciplinary material subject to the restrictions specified in this article. - D.E.
+Performance appraisals shall remain part of the official personnel file.